a740g/raylib-64/README.md

 - Well, mostly.
 Callbacks are a challenge.
 But, it can be done if you are willing to mix a little bit of C with QB64.
 Stuff requiring usage of pointers can be a little difficult.
 I plan to simplify these by carefully wrapping more raylib functions inside QB64 friendly routines.
 Also, I have included pointer support routines for cases where you have to work with raylib structs (TYPEs) that contain pointers and arrays.

+Which version of QB64 should I use with raylib-64?

+- Always use the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition) from <https://github.com/QB64-Phoenix-Edition/QB64pe/releases/latest>.
+QB64-PE has hade a number of bug fixes and improvements that make this library possible.
+QB64 v2.0.2 or other forks of QB64 are not suppoted and may not work at all.

 I found a bug.
 How can I help?

 - Let me know using GitHub issues or fix it yourself and submit a PR!

-## NOTES
+## NOTE

-- This requires the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
-- Some TYPEs and TYPE member variables had to be renamed to resolve clashes with QB64 keywords.
-E.g. Sound is RSound.
-Also QB64 does not support TYPE aliases.
-So, There is no Camera.
-It's just Camera2D or Camera3D.
-There is no Texture2D.
-It's just Texture.
 - Lots of functions using strings are not wrapped yet.
 Use these carefully by null-terminating strings before passing them off to raylib functions.
 If possible, help me wrap these functions.
 See [include/raylib.bas](include/raylib.bas) for details.

 ## CREDITS